coreshop/CoreShop/docs/docs/03_Bundles/Sequence_Bundle.md

 ## Usage

-This Bundle integrates Sequence Component into Symfony and Doctrine
+The Sequence Bundle integrates the Sequence Component into Symfony and Doctrine, providing essential tools for generating sequences within your application.

-The sequence Bundle provides you with basic information needed for sequence generation.

-## Doctrine Entities
+### Doctrine Entities

- - Sequence
+The primary entity used in the Sequence Bundle is `Sequence`.

-## Get a new Sequence
+### Generating a New Sequence

+To generate a new sequence, use the sequence generator service:

 ```php
 $container->get('coreshop.sequence.generator')->getNextSequenceForType('my_sequence');
 ```

+This bundle enhances the functionality of CoreShop, enabling efficient and orderly sequence generation for various operational needs.